2023 at a Glance

 Sunday, December 3rd – Winterfest and Tree Lighting 3:00 pm at the WBU Event Space

-Spring Hill Yoga at Spring Hill Boxing Association 7:30pm on Thursdays, 9:30am on Saturdays and Sundays.
+Spring Hill Yoga at Steel City Boxing Association 7:30pm on Thursdays, 9:30am on Saturdays and Sundays.
 Donation based.

 Community Resources